Nineteen in Love: Background and recording

-After performing in a number of indie rock bands throughout the 2010's, Will Anderson decided to form his own band, Hotline TNT in 2018.
+After performing in a number of indie rock bands throughout the 2010s, Will Anderson decided to form his own band, Hotline TNT in 2018.
 Anderson self-recording and self-releasing a number of EPs across 2018, and 2019, then plan was to turn to focus on touring.
 However, COVID-19 pandemic eliminated any opportunities to tour in 2020, so Anderson refocused on new music.
 He spent much of the following year recording the album.
 He recorded all parts of the album himself.
 The album was recorded on a MacBook Air with GarageBand, without the use of any guitar amps or physical drum kits.
 A layered, guitar-driven sound was emphasized, with any songs, such as "Let U See Me", featuring extensive guitar overdubbing.
-Anderson noted that four to five guitar guitar parts are layered into each song.
+Anderson noted that four to five guitar parts are layered into each song.
 All drumming was programmed by Anderson and played through a drum machine.
 Paste describe it as rougher, darker, and grittier than subsequent Hotline TNT albums.
 "Stampede" was described as "blown out and sand-papery" song that "might register as more slowcore than shoegaze."
 The song "4-HT" features auto-tuned vocals.